mohityadav7/mohityadav7/README.md

 ### Hi there, I'm [Mohit Yadav][website] 👋

 ## I'm a noob programmer
-- 🔭 I’m currently working on random things!
+- 🔭 I’m currently working as a Software Engineer at Samsung Noida
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Android and ML
-- 🥅 2020 Goals: Learn, learn, and learn!
+- 🥅 2021 Goals: Learn, learn, and learn!

 ### Connect with me: